 Step 3: Name the transformation and enable it

-Finally, enter a descriptive name to act as a label for the transformation.
-This label helps you organize your Transformations, and we recommend making this descriptive and focused on the problem you’re solving.
+Enter a descriptive name to act as a label for the transformation.
+This label helps you organize your Transformations, and Segment recommends that you make this descriptive and focused on the problem you’re solving.
 For example

 Fix misnamed order_completed event for ecommerce spec is much better than